TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 #### problems out of scope
 - no full medical record
 - no access for non health visitors
-- only altzheimers desease patients
+- only Alzheimer disease patients

 ## Research
-- find out what data is needed for basic health records.
-- find out if there are any quality control processes that could be used to measure the succes of our project
+- Health visitors need informations about the drugs needed by the patient
+- Health visitors need informations about disease pattern of the patient
+- Health visitors could need a checklist with patient specific tasks
+- Health visitors need the address the name of the patient and the time of appointment in their calendar view